tcr/hooklocker/README.md

-# hooklocker, a self-hosted buffer for webhooks
+# hooklocker, a Heroku-hosted buffer for webhooks

 Too lazy to set up a server for your webhooks?
 Buffer them for later!